HariSekhon/SQL-scripts/README.md

 - `postgres_*.sql` - [PostgreSQL](https://www.postgresql.org/) queries for DBA investigating + performance tuning
    - [postgres_info.sql](https://github.com/HariSekhon/SQL-scripts/blob/master/postgres_info.sql) - big summary overview, recommend you start here

-You can quickly test the MySQL / PostgreSQL scripts using `mysqld.sh` / `postgres.sh` in the [DevOps Bash tools](https://github.com/harisekhon/devops-bash-tools) repo, which boots a docker container and drops in to `mysql` / `psql` shell with this directory mounted at `/sql` and used as `$PWD` for fast easy sourcing eg.
+You can quickly test the PostgreSQL / MySQL scripts using `postgres.sh` / `mysqld.sh` / `mariadb.sh` in the [DevOps Bash tools](https://github.com/harisekhon/devops-bash-tools) repo, which boots a docker container and drops in to `mysql` / `psql` shell with this directory mounted at `/sql` and used as `$PWD` for fast easy sourcing eg.

 postgres:
 ```